ESPRI-Mod/nctime/docs/usage.rst

 Use libIGCM infos
 *****************

+.. warning:: This option is only available if you run your simulation within the IPSL libICM framework.

 ``nctime`` can use your libIGCM info to automatically apply some configuration.
 This requires to submit the directory including both your ``config.card`` and ``run.card`` provided by the libIGCM framework: